 - Fill your bookshelves with books and arrange them by genre, language, and length;

 - Spray some of your favourite perfume in your bedroom or living room on a daily basis;

 - Equip your kitchen with the cookware and spices that you tend to use the most;

 - Make your bathroom feel comfy by hanging a shower curtain, placing a bath mat, etc.

 Help your pets get used to your new home

 If moving is stressful for children, it’s even more so for pets.
 However, there are ways in which you can lessen their anxiety.
 For instance, you can try placing their food and water bowls and preparing their beds prior to their arrival.
 This way, your trusty companions will feel welcome from the moment they start exploring their new home.
 Best case scenario – your home will also have a fenced yard where your pets can have an absolute blast without a worry on their minds.

 Revive your walls with a fresh coat of paint

 Nothing makes a new house feel like home more than freshly painted walls.
 However, this is a large undertaking that will eat up lots of your precious time, especially when you have boxes in the way.
 Painting a single room will typically be more than enough to add some personal touch to your house or flat.
-It will also give you the motivational boost you need to complete the rest of your move in checklist.
+It will also give you the motivational boost you need to complete the rest of your move-in checklist.
 In case you rented the place, don’t forget to ask for your landlord’s permission first before changing anything – you don’t want to start things off on the wrong foot.
-You can also arrange a professional tenancy cleaning to successfully restart the life of the property.

 Celebrate your move with a housewarming party